How to Design Direct Mail That Stands Out – Holiday Edition

-As it turns out, the holidays are a most wonderful time of the year for direct mail.
+As it turns out, the holidays are the most wonderful time of year for direct mail.

-You’d think postcards and catalogs would get lost in the hustle and bustle but, actually, it is quite the opposite.
+You’d think postcards and catalogs would get lost in the holiday rush, but it is quite the opposite.
 Direct mail during the holidays will grab more attention than at other times because people are paying more attention to their mail.

-Maybe they can’t wait to tear into Cousin Mabel’s missive about all the fun times her family has had this year.
-Or they are watching for the Harry & David catalog so they can order a Fruit of the Month Club gift for the Mom and Dad, who will be, as always, a little perplexed about dealing with a dozen pears all at once.
+Maybe the kids are anxiously awaiting this year’s Amazon holiday wish book so they can circle everything on their wish list.
+Or maybe someone is watching for the Harry & David catalog so they can order a Fruit of the Month Club gift for their grandparents, who will be, as always, a little perplexed about dealing with a dozen pears all at once.

 The key to getting your direct mail noticed at this busy time of the year is to make it special enough to stand out.
 How you do that is limited only by your creativity and, of course, USPS guidelines if you want to avoid extra postage charges when you go beyond them.